TPLO Recovery

 While you are doing the above icing, it’s also a perfect time to inspect the incision and surrounding area.

-What you want to look for is drainage or increased swelling or redness of the incision area.
-Swelling of the knee itself is fairly common and not a cause for alarm but, by all means, talk with your vet if it is concerning.
-Icing that area as well can reduce the swelling.
+Swelling of the knee itself is fairly common and not a cause for alarm; by all means, talk with your vet if it is concerning.

 PROM

-No, you’re not taking your dog to a high school dance.
-PROM is an acronym for “passive range of motion”, which is where you move your dog’s legs to flex and extend to the point of resistance, and no further.
-Do this two or three times each day starting about a week after surgery.
+PROM is an acronym for “passive range of motion“, which is where you move your dog’s legs to flex and extend to the point of resistance, and no further.
+Do this two or three times each day, starting about a week after surgery.

-A video is worth a couple of thousand words so here’s a couple to use as examples:
+A video is worth a couple of thousand words, so here’s a couple to use as examples:

 Activity